Metroid Prime: Audio

 Kenji Yamamoto, assisted by Kouichi Kyuma, composed the music for Prime.
-The soundtrack contains arrangements of tracks from previous games in the series because Yamamoto wanted "to satisfy old Metroid fans.
-It's like a present for them."
-The initial Tallon Overworld theme is a reinterpretation of Metroid's Brinstar theme, the music heard in Magmoor Caverns is a new version of the music from Super Metroid's Lower Norfair area, and the music heard during the fight with Meta Ridley is a fast-paced reimagining of the Ridley boss music first featured in Super Metroidwhich has reappeared in most Metroid games since.
-Tommy Tallarico Studios initially provided sound effects for the game, but Miyamoto deemed them not good enough for an extended presentation at Space World 2001.
+The soundtrack contains arrangements of tracks from previous games in the series because Yamamoto wanted to satisfy old Metroid fans.
+The initial Tallon Overworld theme is a reinterpretation of Metroid's Brinstar theme, the music heard in Magmoor Caverns is a new version of the music from Super Metroid's Lower Norfair area, and the music heard during the fight with Meta Ridley is a fast-paced reimagining of the Ridley boss music first featured in Super Metroid, which has reappeared in most Metroid games since.
+Early in development, the English electronic duo Autechre were asked by Retro Studios to compose the soundtrack, but this was halted by Nintendo.
+Tommy Tallarico Studios initially provided sound effects, but Miyamoto deemed them not good enough for an extended presentation at Space World 2001.
 The game supports Dolby Pro Logic II setups and can be played in surround sound.
 A soundtrack album, Metroid Prime & Fusion Original Soundtracks, was published by Scitron on June 18, 2003.

 Release

-Metroid Prime was released for the GameCube in North America on November 18, 2002, in Japan in February 28, 2003, and Europe on March 21, 2003.
+Metroid Prime was released for the GameCube in North America on November 18, 2002.
+In 2003, the game arrived in Japan on February 28, and Europe on March 21.
 In 2004, Nintendo released a Metroid Prime GameCube bundle, including a second disc featuring a trailer and a demo for Metroid Prime 2: Echoes, a timeline of Metroid games, and an art gallery.

-Metroid Prime was rereleased in Japan in 2009 for the Wii as part of the New Play Control! series.
+Metroid Prime was re-released in Japan in 2009 for the Wii as part of the New Play Control! series.
 It has improved controls that use the Wii Remote's pointing functionality, bonus content and the ability to take screenshots of gameplay.
 In other countries, this version was released in the Wii compilation Metroid Prime: Trilogy.
 The compilation became available for download from the Wii U's Nintendo eShop in January 2015.

 Metroid Prime Remastered

-Sometime in 2021, rumors started to circulate that there might be an official port of Metroid Prime on the Nintendo Switch.
-However, when game designer Mike Wikan denied the rumors, stating it to be a "Herculean effort" to port it to the console due to technical issues, it led to fan outrage on the Internet.

-In a Nintendo Direct presentation on February 8, 2023, Nintendo announced Metroid Prime Remastered, a high-definition remaster for the Nintendo Switch.
-It was released digitally later that day, with a physical release on February 22 in North America and March 3 in Europe and Japan.
+Metroid Prime Remastered, a high-definition remaster for the Nintendo Switch, was released digitally on February 9, 2023, with a physical release on February 22 in North America and March 3 in Europe and Japan.
 The remaster was developed by Retro Studios with assistance from developers including Iron Galaxy Studios.
-The remaster features new visuals, updated control schemes (including an option for dual-stick controls) and new unlockable art.
+It features new visuals, updated control schemes (including an option for dual-stick controls) and unlockable art.

-Metroid Prime Remastered was acclaimed by critics.
+Metroid Prime Remastered was acclaimed.
 Samuel Claiborn of IGN described it as "a perfect example of how to both honor a lauded classic and bring it up to code".
-It was however criticized for not crediting the developers of previous versions of Metroid Prime by name, instead crediting them as "original Nintendo GameCube and Wii version development staff".
+It was criticized for not crediting the developers of previous versions of Metroid Prime by name, instead crediting them as "original Nintendo GameCube and Wii version development staff".
+As of March 2023, Metroid Prime Remastered had sold 1.09 million copies.